AbigailN10/CPE487/IntermediaryCodes/ReadMe.md

 All codes required extensive debugging.

 ## Code 1
-- Our very first attempt.
+Behavior: Our very first attempt.
 It successfully synthesizes and implements but the board does not behave correctly.
 - Loops: "for i in 1 to stage loop" did not work because stage was a signal, not a constant.
 We changed it to "for i in 1 to 8 loop" and then added an exit statement.
 The professor says the loops may be messing with the board behavior so we abandoned the loop in future codes.
 - Delay: We wanted to add a delay between the states for the user to be able to read the numbers correctly, so we added 'wait for' statements.
 Apparently this is only for simulations, not synthesis.
 - Random number generator: Using math library and uniform function.
 We later found out it always generates the same number and only works for simulations, not synthesis.
 - Vectors: To minimize the number of 'if' statements, we were using vectors to store the generated values and inputed values.
 We later abondaned this because we have no used vectors before and wanted to use something more familiar to us.

 ## Code 2
+Behavior: It also successfully synthesizes and implements but the board does not behave correctly.
 - Loops: We abandoned the loops and instead, added if statements to loop through the states.
 - Delay: We abandoned the 'wait for' and added a signal, delay_clk.
 The state would only change when the delay_clk was 1, hopefully adding a delay.
 When this did not work, we added a process to synchronize the delay_clk and clk_50Mhz.

 ## Code 3
+Behavior: The board always shows the 'random' number A.
 - We basically scrapped our previous codes and started building from the bottom up.
 - Random number generator: This is when we discovered that the uniform function does not work.
 - Delay: We changed from using the clk to add a delay to manually pressing the button to change between states.

 ## Code 4
+Behavior: Displays the sequence 1-by-1 when we press the BTNU button.
 - Since the random number generator does not work, we decided to just display 8 predetermined numbers.
-- This code was created and debugged so we could display the sequence 1-by-1 when we press the BTNU button.

 ## Code 5
+Behavior: Board successfully compares the user input to the predetermined numbers.
 - After successfully displaying the numbers, we created and debugged this code to test the comparator.
 - This took a long time because it was always going to the fail state.
 We originally we thought that somehow 'operand' was being inputted incorrectly.
 - To help with the debugging, we started displaying what state we were in.
 For instance, when in the start_op state, it would display 'dddd'.
 This helped us determine when we successfully moved from the clear_all state to the start_op state.